j63l1n/pybin/README.md

 Objects should support TTL.

 ### Database Design
-Snip_id should be a hash to simplify partitioning.
+Snip_id should be a hash to simplify partitioning.<br>
+_Using url-shortening we can store detected github url that contains duplicate._<br>
 ![pybin_db](./images/pybindb_2.png)

 ### High level design
 Service will require registration (google, facebook)<br>